ryan3738/profile-website/content/pages/home.md

   - tagline: Check out this edit!
     headline: 'Hi, my name is Ryan'
     text: >-
-      I am a Software Developer living in Bellingham, WA interested in creating responsive, scalable web applications.
+      I'm a Software Developer living in Bellingham, WA interested in creating responsive, scalable web applications.
 I'm currently using React.js, Next.js, HTML, CSS, Javascript, Typescript, PostgreSQL, & Node.
 When I'm not coding you can find me mountain biking, cooking, or traveling!